-CHASE SAPPHIRE PREFERRED® CREDIT CARD - LIMITED 100K WELCOME BONUS
+(2026) CHASE SAPPHIRE PREFERRED® CREDIT CARD -75K sign up points!

 The Chase Sapphire Preferred® Card (CSP) is one of my favorite credit cards because of its flexible points and multiple travel transfer partners.
 It’s the one card I have had in my wallet since 2015.
 I think this is a great beginner card because the minimum spend requirement is fairly easy to meet, it has a great sign-up bonus that translates to big travel with its transfer partners, and it has a low annual fee.
 Not only is this the first card you should get if you are an award travel newbie, but it’s also the card you should keep year after year because of the benefits that come with it.

-LIMITED INCREASED CARD BONUS OFFER: (IN BRANCH OFFER ONLY)
+new INCREASED standard CARD BONUS OFFER

-Earn 100,000 Ultimate Rewards® points after making $5,000 in purchases in the first three months of account opening.
+Earn 75,000 Ultimate Rewards® points after making $5,000 in purchases in the first three months of account opening.
 Annual fee: $95.

 WHAT MAKES IT A GREAT TRAVEL REWARDS CARD